mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 SSH tunneling, also known as port forwarding, is a technique that allows secure communication between a local machine and a remote server by encapsulating the traffic within the secure SSH protocol.
 In the context of Ares, we utilize SSH tunneling to access the VSCode running on a computing node.

-In the upcoming steps, we'll detail the process of setting up the SSH tunnel, connecting to the Jupyter Notebook on Ares, and seamlessly working with the notebook content using Visual Studio Code.
+In the following steps, we'll show the process of setting up the SLURM job scheduler, creating an SSH tunnel, connecting to the Jupyter Notebook on Ares, and seamlessly working with the notebook content using Visual Studio Code.

 ## Generating and Adding SSH Keys for Ares

+SSH, or Secure Shell, is a cryptographic network protocol providing secure remote access to computers.
+While password authentication is an option, using SSH keys is highly recommended for enhanced security.
+SSH key pairs consist of a public key (placed on the server) and a private key (retained locally).
+Access is granted when these keys match, eliminating the need for passwords.

 **Note:** Generating a new SSH key using ssh-keygen with the same name as an existing key will overwrite the existing key.
 ### Add public key